dr-richard-barker/pseudo_time_series/README.md

 ![Slide3](More_slides_and_figures/Slide3.png)
-**Figure 2:** Filtering using GeneLabv metadata identies similar studies.
+**Figure 2:** Filtering using GeneLabv metadata identifies similar studies (as described by Barker et al., 2023).

 **Separate analysis:** Combining anlysis of OSD-37 , OSD-38 , OSD-120, OSD-231 and OSD-321 will provide new insights.